paritytech/prdoc/README.md

 In VScode, open your user settings and ensure you have the following section:

-    "yaml.schemas":  {
-        "/path/of/schema/prdoc_schema_user.json": "*.prdoc"
-    },

-You also need:
+You first need to tell VScode that .prdoc files are YAML files:

     "files.associations": {
         "*.prdoc": "yaml",
     },

+You then need to point to the right schemas:

+     "yaml.schemas": {
+        [...other schemas...]
+        "/path/to/polkadot-sdk/prdoc/schema_user.json": "*polkadot-sdk*/**/*.prdoc",
+        "/path/to/subxt/prdoc/schema_user.json": "*subxt*/**/*.prdoc"
+      },

+You need to restart/reload VSCode after those changes for the new settings to be picked up.

-Should initially have created the file with another extension such as `.txt`, make sure to change the format to `YAML` and the right schema should then be picked up.
+Should you initially have created the file with another extension such as `.txt`, make sure to change the format to `YAML` in the VSCode status bar and the right schema should then be picked up.

-### YAML Anchors

-You may use YAML anchors as demonnstrated below.

-    # Schema: Parity PR Documentation Schema (prdoc)

-    title: Foobar

-    doc:
-      - audience: Runtime User
-        description: &desc |
-          Sunt voluptate ad duis consequat ea in dolore non adipisicing incididunt ullamco enim qui enim.

-      - audience: Validator
-        description: *desc

-    migrations:
-      db: []
-      runtime: []

-    crates: []
-    host_functions: []

 ## Usage